General Manager Fisher-Nickel, Inc.

 array of knowledge to the myriad of energy efficiency and sustainability workshops and seminars he conducts, all of which are designed to help

 commercial food service operators reduce energy use and operating costs.

 Amin Delagah is a project engineer at the PG&E Food Service Technology Center (FSTC), an unbiased research facility that focuses specifically on commercial foodservice applications.

 Amin holds a B.S. in Mechanical Engineering and M.S. in Renewable Energy Engineering with a minor in Environmental Management.
-He has been at the center for four years and currently
+He has been at the center for seven years and currently

 focuses most of his efforts on hot water systems research and technical outreach.
 Highlights of his research include the completion of a California Energy Commission Public Interest

 Energy Research Report titled, “Energy Efficiency Potential of Gas-Fired Commercial Water Heating Equipment in Foodservice Facilities” and a Design Guide on “Energy Efficient Heating,

 Delivery and Use”.
 Amin maintains a close working relationship with many water heater manufacturers and water heating experts and has been a leading advocate for the development and